JACQUIE P.A. THOMAS Honoured with George Luscombe Mentorship Award

-Toronto, May 30, 2017 – The George Luscombe Award for Mentorship was inaugurated in 1999.
+Toronto, May 28, 2019– The George Luscombe Mentorship Award was inaugurated in 1999.
 Revolutionary theatre founder and artistic director George Luscombe founded Toronto Workshop Productions (TWP) in 1959, marking the beginnings of Toronto’s alternative theatre movement.
 He was Artistic Director for 27 years at TWP.
-This year’s recipient is multi-disciplinary theatre artist Marjorie Chan, an award-winning playwright, librettist, dramaturge and director who, in 2013, was appointed Artistic Director of Cahoots Theatre Projects.
+This year’s recipient is award-winning theatre artist Jacquie P.A.
+Thomas, founding Artistic Director of Theatre Gargantua.

-Previous winners of the George Luscombe Award are Peggy Baker, Franco Boni, Ruth Howard, Yvette Nolan, Leah Cherniak & Martha Ross, Iris Turcott, Andy McKim, ahdri zhina mandiela, Layne Coleman, Alison Sealy-Smith, Winston Morgan, Maja Ardal, Ken Gass, Jenny Phipps and Urjo Kareda.
+Previous winners of the George Luscombe Mentorship Award are Marjorie Chan, Peggy Baker, Franco Boni, Ruth Howard, Yvette Nolan, Leah Cherniak and Martha Ross, Iris Turcott, Andy McKim, ahdri zhina mandiela, Layne Coleman, Alison Sealy-Smith, Winston Morgan, Maja Ardal, Ken Gass, Jenny Phipps and Urjo Kareda.

 This award recognizes an individual for “mentorship in theatre”.
 Revolutionary theatre founder and artistic director George Luscombe founded the Toronto Workshop Productions in 1959, marking the beginning of the Canadian alternative theatre movement.
 His 27 years at TWP marked the longest tenure of any artistic director in Canada.

 The George Luscombe Award is presented every two (2) years.
 The recipient, who is chosen by a designated committee, receives a framed print by Theo Dimson, a copy of the book Conversations with George Luscombe: Steven Bush in conversation with the Canadian Theatre visionary and a cash prize of $1,000 through the generous sponsorship of an anonymous donor.